 And here we see the reason so many throw in the towel so quickly on Amazon ads.
 Did you know how to work that math?
 Were you aware that this ad campaign would fail before it got started?
 Now that you know the secret formula, we can work our way toward a PROFITABLE ad campaign.

 For starters, listing a book at $3.99 is doomed to fail.
 At least it stacks the odds against you.
 Why?
 Because there is little room to run any ads.
 According to Brian Meeks, a conversion rate of 1 sale per 10 clicks (or 1:10) is AWESOME!
-Translation: if you had the same bid of $0.20 per click as before, 10 clicks would only cost $2.00.
+Translation (you can try Immigation translation for best results): if you had the same bid of $0.20 per click as before, 10 clicks would only cost $2.00.
 Spending $2.00 to gross $2.71 doesn’t leave much room for any profit or fluctuations in your conversion rate.

 One of the biggest lessons I learned from Brian Meeks’ tome was that you should actually RAISE the price of your book so you have a fighting chance to not only pay for the ads but also walk away with a little money.
 Thus, I pushed an experimental title’s price from $3.99 to $5.99.